 There are three general categories of cat litter: clay-based, biodegradable, and silica-based (1).

 Clay-based litter can absorb its weight in urine, making it highly effective.
 However, once it’s full and can’t absorb any more, a distinctive odor will emerge.
 You can then add charcoal or baking soda to reduce the smell.

 Biodegradable litter is the environmentally-friendly option, and it’s actually safe for your cat to ingest.
 This type might be produced from recycled products or even plants such as wheat or corn.

 Silica-based litter is a crystallized form of silica gel.
-It effectively absorbs cat urine while keeping the odor under control.
+It effectively absorbs cat urine while keeping the pee smell under control.
 This type is preferred by many as it produces less dust.

 While these three have very different properties, they have something in common as well.
 No matter the type of litter you choose, it still becomes a hard substance once it has absorbed urine.
 They are all therefore potentially harmful to your vacuum cleaner.

 Once sucked up, the granules travel through the device at high speeds, hitting the inside components as they go.
 These fragile parts can suffer from the impact – soon you might notice your vacuum cleaner is failing.